 By Douaa, Iraq

-Domestic Violence is an important topic to raise awareness to, particularly in the Arab world.
-It is a phenomenon that exists in our communities, so why we should deny it?
+Domestic Violence is an important topic to raise awareness about, particularly in the Arab world.
+It is a phenomenon that exists in our communities, so why should we deny it?

-Our children are watching and learning these social methods and are desensitized to the harmful aspects of today’s culture.
+Our children are watching and learning these social methods as norms and are desensitized to the harmful aspects of today’s culture.
 Sadly, the news here is filled with stories of abused housewives, girls, daughters, sisters, and mothers.
-We should be ashamed if we are doing this or if we are thinking of it.
+We should be ashamed for doing this or if we are even thinking of it.

-Why are victims of domestic violence don’t leave the house?
+Why do victims of domestic violence stay instead of just leaving the house?
 This is a very important question that we must ask ourselves!

-2- Cultural ignorance of the family and surrounding environment.
+2- Cultural ignorance of the family and the surrounding environment.

 3- Honor Crimes.